CodeGlassDotIO/Docs/_docs/Legal/EULA.md

 3.3 For the Pro Subscription you find the EULA [here](EULA/ProSubscriptionAgreement.md)

-3.4 For the Experimental Subscription you find the EULA [here](EULA/ProExperimentalSubscriptionAgreement.md)
+3.4 For the Experimental Subscription you find the EULA [here](EULA/ExperimentalSubscriptionAgreement.md)

-3.5 For the Organisation Subscription you find the EULA [here](EULA/OrganisationSubscriptionAgreement.md)
+3.5 For the Organization Subscription you find the EULA [here](EULA/OrganisationSubscriptionAgreement.md)

-3.6 For the Offline Organisation Subscription you find the EULA [here](EULA/OrganisationSubscriptionAgreement.md)
+3.6 For the Offline Organization Subscription you find the EULA [here](EULA/OrganisationSubscriptionAgreement.md)

 3.7 For the Fallback License you find the EULA [here](EULA/FallbackSubscriptionAgreement.md)